 Renowned news anchor and writer of several books Sohail Waraich said most of the party candidates contesting elections in the erstwhile Fata are from rich families who got their political party tickets on their strong wealth background.
 He said business tycoons were also contesting elections which would affect the free and fair aspect of the election.
 However, he said it would take time to change the trend.

-Jirga program host Saleem Safi was not agreed with Sohail Waraich said that Jamaat-e-Islami, Awami National Party and Jamiat Ulema-e-Islam issued tickets to their candidates coming with their respective parties for long.
+Jirga program host Saleem Safi was not agreed with Sohail Waraich and said that Jamaat-e-Islami, Awami National Party and Jamiat Ulema-e-Islam issued tickets to their candidates coming with their respective parties for a long.
 He said ANP effectively ran the election campaigns as compared to the other political parties.

-It is learnt at the local level in the tribal districts that the gone are the days that they were being influenced before and used to cast their vote for the appeasement of their elders, religious scholars and influential but this time they will vote for those who can create jobs for them, bring business activities and peace for them.
+It is learnt at the local level in the tribal districts that gone are the days when they were being influenced before and used to cast their vote for the appeasement of their elders, religious scholars and influential but this time they will vote for those who can create jobs for them, bring business activities and peace for them.